MischaRauch/ViT_on_Oxford102Flowers/readme.md

 This project is a comparison of vision transformers and CNN networks.
 The vision transformers follows the model described in [An image is worth 16X16 words:
 Transformers for image recognition at scale](https://arxiv.org/pdf/2010.11929.pdf).

+The 102 Oxford Flower dataset is a diverse and visually stunning collection of flower images, spanning over a hundred categories.
+Using the ViT architecture, we aim to develop a robust and accurate model for classifying these images into their respective flower species.
+The ViT model has shown remarkable results in various computer vision tasks, and we're excited to apply it to this dataset.

 ## Usage
 The project has one python-file (check_data.py) and two python-notebooks.